meltoner/agrofelis/components/vehicle-covers/readme.md

 | **Total** |      |    |     |      |     |  **82.53**  | |
 </div>

-The total cost to manufacture the Agrofelis protective covers excluding shipping, cutting, welding and painting costs, sums to approximately **82.53** euros.
+The total manufacturing cost of the Agrofelis protective covers excluding shipping, cutting, welding and painting costs, sums to approximately **82.53** euros.

 # Summary

 All covers of the vehicle were illustrated and enumerated.
 The cover parts design plans and plasma cut source files were organized and indexed.
-The raw material needed to fabricated the vehicles protected covers where documented and linked to indicative suppliers.
-The vehicle oriented in a vertical position, mounted in a transferring platform with most of its covers attached is presented in the closing image below.
+The raw material needed to fabricate the vehicle's protected covers where documented and linked to indicative suppliers.
+The vehicle set in a vertical position, on a transferring platform with most of its covers attached is presented in the closing image below.

 ![Covers established](_figures/13_covers-placed_overview.jpg)